wadeable/diceroll/README.md

 # diceroll

-javascript challenge too edit html elements to create a dice roll competetion
+javascript challenge to edit html elements to create a dice roll competetion